lino-framework/book/docs/admin/testing.rst

 communication culture for discussing about new features, and priorities.

-This setup introduces an official :doc:`workflow`.
+This setup introduces an official :doc:`/team/workflow`.